Home/Reviews/Full Review/Parktown Residence

 Pillar Score Assessment

-If the Cross Island Line does for Tampines North what the Thomson-East Coast Line did for Lentor, Parktown Residence buyers could look smart in hindsight.
-If the precinct matures slower than planned or the ceiling pricing faces resistance at resale, the premium becomes harder to justify at exit.
+If the CRL does for Tampines North what the TEL did for Lentor, buyers here look smart in hindsight.
+If it lags, the premium becomes harder to justify at exit.

-For buyers on the fence between Parktown Residence and Pinery Residences: the $250K gap for a comparable 3BR is what you pay for the integrated format, the larger site, and the Tampines North upside thesis.
-Pinery Residences sits in the mature Tampines cluster on the Downtown Line — a different micro-market with a different lifestyle profile.
-Parktown Residence sits in Tampines North on the Cross Island Line — a different buyer pool with a different commute pattern.
-Neither choice is wrong — they serve different lifestyles.
+If you are on the fence against Pinery Residences: $250K for a comparable 3BR buys you the integrated format, the larger site, and the bet on what the CRL does to Tampines North.
+Pinery sits in mature Tampines on the Downtown Line.
+A different micro-market with a different commute.
+Neither wrong, different lifestyles.

 Data sources: URA REALIS transaction data for Parktown Residence and comparable developments in District 18.
 GLS tender results from URA.
 CityLife @ Tampines Central transactions from our Tampines 3-bedder area comparison.
 Pinery Residences pricing from our Pinery Residences review.